lucadiliello/datasets_augmentation/README.md

 - `--input_field <name_of_the_column>`: the column that will be encoded (must contain strings);
 - `--input_shard <n>`: reduces dataset size `n` times (useful for debugging);
 - `--input_limit <n>`: limits dataset length to `n` (useful for debugging);
-- `--split_in_sentences`: if the dataset contains paragraphs or documents, it may be useful to first split every row in single sentences (thus increasing the dataset length);
+- `--split <sentences|paragraphs>`: if the dataset contains many sentences or paragraphs, every row can be split into single sentences or paragraphs, thus increasing the dataset length;
 - `--model <name_or_path>`: name or path of the `sentence-transformers` model that will be used to encode data;
-- `--remove_stopwords`: whether to remove (English) stopwords before encoding to speed up encoding;
 - `--batch_size <batch_size>`: batch size (per device) for the encoding;
 - `--encoding_chunk_size <batch_size>`: chunk size of the encoding.
 This will reduce RAM usage with large datasets;
 - `--max_sequence_length <length>`: will clip every encoded sentence to this number of tokens;
 - `--output_dataset <path>`: path to save the new dataset containing the encodings;

 Non-exhaustive list of additional parameters derived from `pytorch-lightning`: